-GPIO pins are also used for the display.
-6 of these are routed to the edge connector at 3, 4, 6, 7, 9. and 10.
+Note: GPIO pins are also used for the display, as described in the table above.
 If you want to use these pins for another purpose, you may need to turn the display off.

-See the edge connector data sheet.
+For more info see the edge connector data sheet.